MirisWisdom/Albumin/README.md

 - Embedded cover art, using thumbnails derived from the provided video, or using an existing image
 - Batch processing of multiple album videos from YouTube or local videos
 - Song information can be read from a file, or from a YouTube video's chapters/timeline
+- Optional lossless splitting of the video's original audio, without any re-encoding whatsoever

 ## Album Records